Suggested Drive - Southern Loop

 Southern loop (80km day trip) Doonan – Eumundi – Cooroy - Tinbeerwah

 Leave Noosa in the early morning and make your way to Doonan via Walter Hay Drive.
 Take a left turn onto Eumarella Road and soak in the morning sun on the shores of magnificent Lake Weyba.
 You can expect a never ending range of bird life and might spot a kayaker gliding through the lakes tranquil water.
 On a windy day, you can watch the kite surfers performing their aerial tricks.

 Continue your drive and head back onto Eumarella Road and continue straight onto Emu Mountain Road.
 Turn left on Eumundi Noosa Road and have a delicious, home-made breakfast in a local café in Doonan.
-Sunspace Cafe offers organic, wholesome food from their own garden and Cafe Doonan has a wide range of juices, smoothies and cakes with gluten-free and vegan options.
+Cafe Doonan has a wide range of juices, smoothies and cakes with gluten-free and vegan options.
 For an authentic luxury spa experience, Ikatan Balinese Day Spa on a private oasis in Doonan has been voted four times Best Destination Spa in Australia and they have a large range of treatments to suit individual needs.

 No matter what day you visit Eumundi, spend time strolling along historic Memorial Drive under the shade of the magnificent memorial fig trees, visit art galleries or pick up a historical walk booklet at the Discover Eumundi Heritage and Visitor Centre and learn more about the many historic buildings constructed between 1890 and 1930.
 While away some time in a bookshop, or the kids will love exploring the magnificent trees and swings of Dick Caplick Park.